cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

   :alt: Connecting to MySQL Workbench

-VI.
+VII.
 Manage your new Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Installs four of the most popular web applications for Kubernetes administration: